Preamble

 The Congress shall have Power to dispose of and make all needful Rules and Regulations respecting the Territory or other Property belonging to the United States; and nothing in this Constitution shall be so construed as to Prejudice any Claims of the United States, or of any particular State.

-Section 4: Republican Government
+Section 5: Republican Government

-The United States shall guarantee to every State, Territory, and County in this Union a Republican Form of Government, and shall protect each of them against Invasion from foreign governments, crime organizations, or terrorist groups; and on Application of the Legislature, or of the Executive (when the Legislature cannot be convened) against domestic Violence.
+The United States shall guarantee to itself and every State, Territory, and County in this Union a Republican Form of Government, and shall protect each of them against Invasion from foreign governments, crime organizations, or terrorist groups; and on Application of the Legislature, or of the Executive (when the Legislature cannot be convened) against domestic Violence.

 Any local leader of the District becoming the Seat of the Government of the United States, shall have the power to call the Armed Forces upon Rebellion or Insurrection without consent from the President or the Congress.

-Section 5: Federal Accountability
+Section 6: Federal Accountability

 The states of this Union shall have the Power, with at least a concurrence of three fifths of the state legislatures or three fourths of the state executives, or petition of one tenth of the citizens of the United States, of Impeachment for any federal officer, including the President.